Skip to main content

 In addition, you will need the following tools installed on your local machine:

-To keep focus on AKS-specific features, this workshop will need some Azure resources to be pre-provisioned.
-You can use the following Azure CLI commands to create the resources:
+To keep focus on AKS-specific features, this workshop will need some Azure preview features enabled and resources to be pre-provisioned.
+You can use the Azure CLI commands below to register the preview features.

 Start by logging in to the Azure CLI.